yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * Phrased the challenge in Trust Domain terminology
 * Discussed interim Authorization Server interacting the end-user, which is not the user-authenticating Authorization Server
-* Moved Cookies discussion to Protocol Flow
+* Moved Cookies topic to Protocol Flow and added UX discussion on flow routing cookies
-* Enhanced cookie discussion to support routing cookies
+* Mentioned that Authorization Servers redirecting not through HTTP 3xx force the use of a browser

 -03